-The Rich Espresso color is a pretty metallic, and I like to use it for a distressed or aged look.
+The Rich Espresso outdoor paint color is a pretty metallic, and I like to use it for a distressed or aged look.

-I watered down the Rich Espresso paint and lightly brushed it onto a rock.
-I immediately wiped the Espresso paint off with a damp paper towel, then set aside to dry.
-I repeated this process for each stone.
+Water down the Rich Espresso paint and lightly brush it onto a rock.
+Immediately wipe the Espresso paint off with a damp paper towel, then set aside to dry.
+Repeat this process for each stone.

 In the image above, you can see how the metallic paint leaves behind a nice sheen, and settles into the cracks and crevices of the rock.
 I love how it looks!

 Add some moss!